R&D Centre for Low-Cost Plasma and Nanotechnology Surface Modifications - CEPLANT

-CEPLANT is publicly funded organization within Masaryk University, as the host instituion.
-The infrastructure was built thanks to the Operational Programme Research and Development for Innovations by the European Regional Development Fund and Czech state budget during years 2010-2014 (total budget was 8,5 Mio EUR).
+The CEPLANT infrastructure was built thanks to the Operational Programme Research and Development for Innovations by the European Regional Development Fund and Czech state budget during years 2010-2014 (total budget was 8,5 Mio EUR).
 Since 2015, CEPLANT has been partially financed from the National programme of Sustainability from the Czech state budget and other national or international funding schemes.
 Thanks to the international orientation of CEPLANT, the international funds are gradually increasing within last years.

 Mirko Černák received his Ph.D. degree in Physics at Comenius University in 1985.
-In addition he has post-doctoral experience from foreign universities (Nagoya Institute of Technology, Japan, Shizuoka University, Hamamatsu, Japan and CNRS, Paris, France).
-He got his prof. at Masaryk University in Plasma Physics in 2003.
-His current position is head of Department of Physical Electronics and head of CEPLANT at Masaryk University.
-Mirko's main research areas are plasma physics, plasma chemistry, applied electrostatics, fundamental and applied study of atmospheric pressure discharge mechanism.
-He is author and co-author of 115 (WoS) scientific papers, a co-inventor of 12 patents and several utility models, WoS h-index = 17.
+Besides, he has post-doctoral experience from foreign universities (Nagoya Institute of Technology, Japan, Shizuoka University, Hamamatsu, Japan and CNRS, Paris, France).
+Since 2003, he is a Professor in Plasma Physics at Masaryk University.
+Currently, he is the chair of the Department of Physical Electronics and Director of CEPLANT at Masaryk University.
+Mirko's primary research areas are plasma physics, plasma chemistry, applied electrostatics, fundamental and applied study of atmospheric pressure discharge mechanism.

 Jozef Ráheľ received his Ph.D. from Comenius University Bratislava in Plasma Physics in 2001.
 He works at Masaryk University since 2005, where he came from his long-term postdoctoral stage at the University of Tennessee Knoxville, USA.
-His current position in CEPLANT is a senior researcher.
-Jozef's primary research areas are physics of dielectric barrier discharges and plasma treatment of polymer materials (especially wood and plastics) and inorganic powders done at atmospheric pressure.
-He has published over 30 peer-reviewed papers, is a co-inventor of two patents and eight utility models.
+His current position in CEPLANT is a Senior Researcher.
+Jozef's primary research areas are physics of dielectric barrier discharges and atmospheric pressure plasma treatment of polymer materials (mainly wood and plastics) and inorganic powders.